microsoft/axe-windows/docs/Automation.md

 (`Axe.Windows.Automation.dll`) that exposes a subset of core AxeWindows functionality to automation systems.

-### General Characteristics

-#### Fully Synchronous
-Since these commands are all stateful, they are intentionally synchronous within a process.
-If you attempt to call into the commands concurrently, the first one to obtain the lock will execute, then another, then another.
-This is by design and is not expected to change at any future time.
-If you have a scenario that truly requires the command to execute in parallel, then you will need to create a solution where you can make those calls from separate processes.

-#### How To Use (.NET)
+### How To Use (.NET)

 Consumers should look to follow the processs below:

-1. Create a `Config` object using the `ConfigBuilder` class
+1. Create a `Config` object using the `Config.Builder`.

+    Snippet:

+        // Create config to specifically target sampleProcess var myConfigBuilder = Config.Builder.ForProcessId(sampleProcess.Id);

+        // Configure to return an A11yTest file myConfigBuilder.WithOutputFileFormat(OutputFileFormat.A11yTest);

+        // Ready to use config
+        var myConfig = myConfigBuilder.build();

-2. Create a `Scanner` object using the `Config` object created in step 1.
+2. Create a `Scanner` object using the `Config` object with the `ScannerFactory`.

+    Snippet:

+        // Create scanner using myConfig
+        var scanner = ScannerFactory.CreateScanner(myConfig);

 3. Run the `Scan` method on the `Scanner` object.

+    Snippet:

+        try {
+            // Simply get the scan results by using the scanner var scanResults = scanner.Scan();
+        }
+        catch(AxeWindowsAutomationException e) {
+            // Get the message from an exception, if one is thrown. var errorMessage = e.InnerException != null ? e.InnerException.Message : e.Message;
+        }

 4. Analyze the returned `ScanResults` object for your respective needs.

+    Example:

+        // Check to see if
+        Console.WriteLine("Number of errors found in scan: " + scanResults.errorCount);

+A [comprehensive code example](#example) can be found below.
 The details of these objects/methods are below.

 ### Implementation Details